TechnicalVegeta/hugo-gh-pages-source/content/posts/DevOps/001-strings-in-go.md

 str = string(byt)
 ```

-Hope these tips help you out in writing more efficient Go, I will post more topics tricks and tips on Go in my next article.
+Hope these tips help you out in writing more efficient Go, I will post more topics, tricks and tips on Go in my next post.